 A personal snapshot in the life of a successful outbound sales dialing manager.
 What it was, and why it changed.

-Michael Velardi is the Senior Vice President of Resource Marketing Corporation.
+Michael Velardi is the former Senior Vice President of Resource Marketing Corporation.
 In this guest blog, he talks about the struggles and triumphs of his experience managing an outbound call center’s dialing campaigns.

 Running a dialer requires an extensive number of actions that become compounded by added expectations…usually coming from the top.
 Outbound lead generation and operating a predictive dialer is very tough.
 Trust me.
 I have extensive experience running a predictive dialer on a level that most have not seen.

 Jump back a few years.

 It’s just 60 minutes into the day, which for some people is just one hour.